henrythemes/jekyll-bootstrap-theme/RNAseq1510/precourse.md

 # Pre-course Material

-**Introduction and chapter 1 + 2** from http://uppnex.se/unixtut/
+**Introduction and chapter 1 + 2** from http://www.ee.surrey.ac.uk/Teaching/Unix/

-You must use http://bellard.org/jslinux/ to try the commands in the tutorial, otherwise the commands will not work.
-If you any questions regarding this tutorial contact: martin.dahlo@scilifelab.uu.se

-Using Linux is often the hardest part of the course, so being familiar with writing things on a command-line will help. **You should at least go through the exercises in the tutorial, no need to know it by heart.**
+If you feel uncertatin how to work in a terminal window it is important that you go through this tutorial before you start.